TwistedFake06/markdown-viewer/README.md

 - **Export / Download Markdown**
   - `Download` button downloads the current note as a `.md` file.
   - Filename is based on the note title (sanitized).

+- **Copy current note**
+  - `Copy` button copies the current note’s Markdown into the clipboard.
+  - Uses the Clipboard API when available, with a fallback for older browsers.

 - **Share via system share sheet**
   - `Share` button uses the Web Share API (where supported).